rudikiaz/queue-notify-client/README.md

 # Shuffle Queue Notifier

-Shuffle Queue Notifier is an Electron-based desktop application designed to help monitor your World of Warcraft retail folder's **Screenshots** subdirectory for newly created `.tga` files.
-When a new file is detected, the application sends a notification request to a backend endpoint.
-It also provides registration via a `/register` endpoint along with the ability to send test notifications and manage settings through a user-friendly interface built with Bootstrap.
+Shuffle Queue Notifier is an Electron-based desktop application designed to monitor your World of Warcraft retail folder's **Screenshots** subfolder for newly created `.tga` files.
+When a new file is detected, the application notifies a backend service via a `/notify` endpoint.
+The app also provides registration through a `/register` endpoint and includes a user-friendly Setup interface for managing settings and external integrations.

----
+> **Note:**
+> The project is currently configured with `nodeIntegration: true` (enabled in `main.js`) for development purposes.
+In production you should switch it off and enable security measures accordingly.

 ## Table of Contents